MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability

-When $g_i(\boldsymbol{\theta})\leq 0$ (i.e., the constraint is satisfied), the penalty term vanishes (i.e., $ReLU(g_i(\boldsymbol{\theta}))=0$), preventing further penalization of the objective.
-This approach excludes satisfied constraints from optimization, improving stability.

-For \ref{mod:2}, we begin by defining local optimality in the context of a nonconvex-nonconcave min-max problem, introducing the concept of \emph{local minmax point} (Definition~\ref{def_local_minmax}).
-We then modify the objective to ensure that Algorithm~\ref{alg:GDA_algo} converges to a local minmax point (Proposition~\ref{local_minmax}).
-Finally, we establish the feasibility of the returned solution in Lemma~\ref{main_lemma}.

-A local minmax point (Definition~\ref{def_local_minmax}), informally, is a fixed point where the objective remains stable under small perturbations in $\boldsymbol{\theta}$ (the parameters over which we minimize) and worst-case perturbations in $\boldsymbol{\lambda}$ (the parameters over which we maximize).
-Theorem~\ref{theorem_local_minimax}~\cite{pmlr-v119-jin20e} states that if the min-max objective function is twice differentiable, then the $\gamma$-GDA algorithm, upon convergence, reaches either a local minmax point or a stationary point with a degenerate (i.e., not invertible) Hessian.

-However, the Hessian of our objective in Equation~\eqref{eq:partially_updated_obj} is inherently degenerate: $\nabla^2_{\boldsymbol{\lambda}\boldsymbol{\lambda}}L(\boldsymbol{\theta},\boldsymbol{\lambda}) = \boldsymbol{0}$.
-This degeneracy prevents us from proving that the algorithm converges to local minmax points, and further, hinders our ability to guarantee the feasibility of the resulting solution.
-Unlike \citet{nandwani2019primal}, who did not exclude degenerate points--potentially invalidating their results--we introduce a modification, as shown below, to eliminates degenerate points, leading to the final optimization objective of MOSIC:
+However, the Hessian of our objective in \eqref{eq:partially_updated_obj} is inherently degenerate: $\nabla^2_{\bm{\lambda}\bm{\lambda}}L(\bm{\theta},\bm{\lambda}) = \bm{0}$, which hinders guarantees of local optimum convergence and feasibility.
+Unlike \citet{nandwani2019primal}, who did not exclude degenerate points--potentially invalidating their results--we introduce a modification that eliminates degenerate points, yielding the final objective of MOSIC: \begin{problem}